Common Career Mistakes and How to Avoid Them

 Strategies for Refocusing Negativity

-- Get help when you can Get a mentor’s advice or ask your colleagues for advice.
+- Find help whenever you can Find a mentor to ask for advice or ask your colleagues for guidance.

 Overcommitting Workload